pantheon-systems/documentation/source/_docs/read-environment-config.md

 For debugging modules or plugins, it may be beneficial to review the values within the `$_SERVER` variable versus the value used by the plugin/module code.
 If `$_SERVER` variables are used, there may be instances where you need to alter the variable assignments to get a module or plugin to work properly as outlined in [Server Name and Server Port](/docs/server_name-and-server_port/).

 <Alert title="Note" type="info">
-The <code>$_SERVER</code> variable contains sensitive data about a site and should not be publicly exposed.
-In the same way that you would not leave the output of <code>phpinfo();</code> displayed on a site, don't leave this open to public viewing.
+The `$_SERVER` variable contains sensitive data about a site and should not be publicly exposed.
+In the same way that you would not leave the output of `phpinfo();` displayed on a site, don't leave this open to public viewing.
 </Alert>